 Writing

 I imagined myself a writer long before I even knew the alphabet.
-My mother claims that before I could spell, I followed her incessantly with pen and paper and begged use of her fingers to print the stories in my head.
-When I learned to write, I unleashed the words in my mind and filled stacks of notebooks with original novels and prize winning poetry.
+My mom claims before I could spell, I followed her around with pen and paper and begged her to transcribe the stories that were swirling in my head.
+When I learned to write, I unleashed the words in my mind and filled stacks of notebooks with “original novels” and prize-winning poetry.

 Eager to unlock the world of words for others, I graduated from the University of Northern Iowa with a degree in English teaching.
 I had planned to grow gray behind a school desk, but after three short years, my heart was tugged home by a tow-headed toddler who called me Mommy.